serialseb/SerialSeb.Build/README.md

 The SerialSeb Build system supports the following features:

  - SemVer 2 (and NuGet "reduced experience") based on a VERSION file and tags
- - NuGet packaging based on GitHub repository information
+ - NuGet packaging based on GitHub repository information including:
+    - Project description
+    - List of contributors
+    - hard-coded license so you only point to the one at the time of build
  - Source-only packages for both old and new NuGet content
  - Automatically run tests and send coverage reports to SonarQube, Coverity and coveralls.io